Ernestosant/Semi-automatic-Feature-Point-Annotator/README.md

 ### Using the Point Mapping Tool

-1. Click "Load RGB Image" to load your source image
+1. Click "Load Dataset" to select a directory containing your images
-2. Click "Load Depth Map" to load the corresponding depth map
+2. Navigate through the dataset using Previous/Next buttons
 3. Adjust X/Y offsets to align the depth map with the RGB image
 4. Click points on the RGB image to automatically map them to the depth map
+5. Points are automatically saved to labeled_points.json
-5. Use "Clear Points" to restart the annotation process
+6. Use "Clear Points" to restart the annotation for the current image

 ### Using the Image Overlay Tool

-1. Load both RGB and depth images using the respective buttons
+1. Click "Load Dataset" to select your image directory
+2. Use navigation buttons to move through the dataset
-2. Use the transparency slider to adjust the overlay visibility
+3. Use the transparency slider to adjust the overlay visibility
-3. Fine-tune the alignment using X/Y offset controls
+4. Fine-tune the alignment using X/Y offset controls
-4. Click to add points on the overlaid image
+5. Click to add points on the overlaid image
-5. Points will be automatically connected in sequence
-6. View point coordinates in the scrollable list
+6. Points are stored per image and persisted between sessions

 ## Technical Details